dokDork/AP-gateway/README.md

 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8080
  ```
-The iptables rules can be automatically create with the last parameter passed to the bash script (as shown below).
+The iptables rules can be automatically created with the last parameter passed to the bash script (as shown below).

 ## Example Usage